She Loves Biscotti

 • Place egg yolks in a bowl and give them a whisk.
 Set aside.

-• Whisk together the sugar, cornstarch and cocoa powder in a large saucepan.
+• Whisk together the sugar, cornstarch, cocoa and espresso powder in a large saucepan.

 • Gradually, pour in the cold milk and whisk continuously.
 Eventually, you will get a mixture that resembles and smells like chocolate milk.